The Suitcase Under the Bed

 BRUNCH WITH JACQUI DEEVY

 Brunch and pre-show talk with Jacqui Deevy before matinee performance of SUITCASE.
 Attendees received a copy of “Teresa Deevy Reclaimed: Volume One” signed by Jacqui Deevy, Teresa’s grandniece, literary executor and keeper of the flame – a role she inherited from her father.
 Jacqui grew up in Waterford, living at Landscape, the Deevy family home for more than 125 years where Teresa was born and lived.
-Jacqui shared her thoughts on the the plays included in The Suitcase Under the Bed and told stories of the Deevy family.
+Jacqui shared her thoughts on the plays included in The Suitcase Under the Bed and told stories of the Deevy family.

 Post Show Talk: Meet the Designers